BlackHC/mamo/README.md

 I probably want to use a two-layer system that keeps a LRU-cache in memory and second layer that uses ZODB for persistence.

+## The default Fibonacci test case already breaks my policy *lol*

+Of course, returning ints and literals is a bad idea because it breaks the wrappers.

+## My error handling sucks

+Identities don't store the actual values, so it's impossible to debug.
+I should probably at least store the creating context!
+(As strings?)

+Or, I could resolve values with a WeakValueDictionary.

+## Always wrap primitive types in constant numpy arrays?

+Also, dumbo assumes immutable data types essentially.
+We can also enforce this to a degree.

+## How do I write tests for Dumbo?

+I need a range of simple unit tests and integration tests for different modules to be able to keep developing the library and be sure that it works as intended.